 Finding Yourself In A Surprise Succession

 Succession can be a difficult process under any circumstances, but sudden and unexpected succession can be much more challenging to navigate.
 Surprise successions that occur due to scandal, crisis, or death add an environment of grieving and tension to an already heavy decision.
+Some of the unexpected consequences of the COVID-19 pandemic have been widespread job turnover and accelerated succession plans.
 These surprise successions can be detrimental to the church; fortunately, they don’t have to be.
 While the only way to truly avoid a surprise succession is to have an adequate plan in place from the beginning, there are ways to overcome surprise successions if you’ve found yourself in this situation.
 Here are some key lessons learned from pastors who have faced succession due to unforeseen circumstances and scandal.

 Recovering From Surprise Succession Can Take Months or Years - Prepare for the Process to be Slow.
 Recovering from surprise succession does not happen overnight.
 Surprise succession does not just have an impact on who is in the head pastor position, but rather it impacts members, staff, finances, and much more.
 Recognize that your church will need time to heal, even as you act quickly to respond to the situation.
 This is also true for your personal healing.
 Be patient as you navigate the impacts that follow.